gportella/Nucleic-Acids-structure-and-thermodynamics/NA_protein_interaction/readme.md

-Compute interactions between on group of atoms against two other groups of atoms from MD trajectories (Gromacs XTC files) It computes both electrostatic and Lennard-Jones interactions, it can use a cut-off and neigbour searching to speed up the calculation.
+## Compute interactions between a group of atoms against two other groups of atoms from MD trajectories (Gromacs XTC files)

+It computes both electrostatic and Lennard-Jones interactions, it can use a cut-off and neigbour searching to speed up the calculation.
-Compare to using gmx mdrun -rerun is slower, but it is a bid more flexible in defining the interaction groups.
+Compare to using gmx mdrun -rerun is slower, but it is a bit more flexible in defining the interaction groups.

+## How to compile
 Requires Gromacs 2016

 It compiles as standalone application, it is not merged into the gmx "name_tool"